Can you build as much upper body strength and muscle with push ups vs bench press?

 The hands are on stacks of what look like 1” wood boards.
 As strength increases one can remove one level of boards and by this route gradually increase the difficulty of the push up.

 In 2015 Calatayud and colleagues compared push ups vs bench press at similar 6RM loads.
 One group trained 6RM push ups by using resistance bands to increase load, the other trained with the 6RM bench press.
 The study found that 6RM elastic band push ups and 6RM bench press training produced comparable strength and mass gains.
+I have developed a unique way to load push ups with Bodylastic bands using my DIY band platform.

 The 2017 Kikuchi study of push ups vs bench press compared training with difficulty scaled push ups (on feet or knees) to training with the bench press with 40% 1RM; strength and hypertrophy outcomes were comparable for the push ups vs bench press.